farhiongit/message-in-the-bottle/README.md

 }
 ```

-The while loop will not end before the bottle is closed with `bottle_close`.
+The while loop will not end before the bottle is closed with `bottle_close` and all the messages have been received.

 #### 7. Destroy the bottle on the sender side after all messages have been received by the receiver threads

-On the sender side, usually the main thread, create a bottle:
+Once all sent messages have been received, the main thread, the bottle can be destroyed, usually on the sender side where the bottle was previously created:

 ```c
 bottle_destroy (bottle);